Sprinkles and Sprouts

 • Repeat with the second chicken breast.

-• Place a large, heavy-bottom skillet/frying pan over medium-high heat and allow to get hot.
+• Place a large, heavy-bottom skillet/frying pan over medium-high heat, add the olive oil and allow to get hot.

-• Drizzle 2 tablespoons of olive oil into the skillet, then add the chicken breast fillets in a single layer and leave them to cook over medium-high heat for 3 minutes.
+• Add the chicken breast fillets the skillet in a single layer and leave them to cook over medium-high heat for 3 minutes.

 • Turn the chicken and cook on the other side for a further 3 minutes.